luolundashu/OmiAD/README.md

     **Note:** Please make sure **args.make_npy** is set to True when running train_OmiAD.py beforehand.

-**4 Welcome to discuss with us ( fengyx@stu.xidian.edu.cn) and cite our paper:**
+## 4. Welcome to discuss with us (fengyx@stu.xidian.edu.cn) and cite our paper:
 OmiAD: One-Step Adaptive Masked Diffusion Model for Multi-class Anomaly Detection via Adversarial Distillation

 ## 5. Acknowledgement
 This code is primarily based on modifications made from [guided-diffusion